AlibabaCloudDocs/ots/intl.en-US/SDK Reference/Java SDK/Search index/Aggregation.md

 ## Count

-The aggregation method used to return the total number of values of a specified column or the total number of rows in the table.
+The aggregation method used to return the total number of values of a specified field or the total number of rows in the table.
 This method is similar to the SQL COUNT function.

 **Note:** You can use the following methods to query the total number of rows in a table or the number of rows that match the query conditions: